Mario Golf: Advance Tour: Gameplay

-In each of the four clubs available in Mario Golf: Advance Tour, there are three places of interest: the golf course, the practice area, and the student lodging.
+The main mode of Advance Tour is its story mode.
+At the beginning of the game, the player must choose between one of two characters, Neil or Ella, and play as that character for the rest of the game, with the other character as their doubles partner.
+Neil and Ella have different strengths: Neil has stronger hitting and a slight draw, while Ella has more precise hitting and a slight fade.
+Using their chosen character, players can explore an overworld map and interact with different courses and objects.
+On the overworld are the four golfing "clubs" (Marion, Palms, Dunes, and Links) which hold tournaments.
+The player must play in these tournaments to prove themselves to be an "ultimate golfer", and earn the right to golf with Mario.
+Each of the clubs has three places of interest: the golf course, the practice area, and the student lodging.
 The golf course is accessed by entering the tourneys or by playing a practice round.
 The practice area allows the players to hone their skills by doing various mini-games, as well as play a match against the course leader.
 Each practice area also features a secret challenge that allows the player to obtain useful items.
 The student lodging area is only accessible in the Marion course, where Neil and Ella live.
-One can talk to their doubles partner here, as well as save their game.
+One can talk to their doubles partner here, as well as save their game.There are also side courses, as well as the Custom Club Shop, where a metalsmith will make the player special clubs if they give him a Custom Ticket.

-Characters

-At the beginning of the game, the player must choose between one of two characters, Neil or Ella, and play as that character for the rest of the game, with the other character as their doubles partner.
-Neil and Ella have different strengths: Neil has stronger hitting and a slight draw, while Ella has more precise hitting and a slight fade.
 By progressing through the game and completing its various elements, the player can gain experience to distribute among the two characters to enhance both their drive as well as their hitting capabilities.
 As a character levels up, they gain stat points to improve their abilities.